Nettakrim/Souper-Secret-Settings/ResourcepackGuide/WritingShaderCode.md

 ![](depth_fail.png)

-Well thats weird, my outlines are all red, and i had to set the BumpScale to 100 to even see them!
+Well that's weird, my outlines are all red, and I had to set the BumpScale to 100 to even see them!

 This is because the depth buffer only exists on the red channel, so to get the depth of a pixel we should do `float depth = texture(DepthSampler, texCoord).r` instead

-While this fixes the color, the brightness is still way too low for further away objects, thats because the depth buffer uses a weird scale which is something along the lines of 0.0 = in your face, 1.0 = really far away - this can be useful, but often you want it measured in blocks instead
+While this fixes the color, the brightness is still way too low for further away objects, that's because the depth buffer uses a weird scale which is something along the lines of 0.0 = in your face, 1.0 = really far away - this can be useful, but often you want it measured in blocks instead

-thankfully, someone else has already encounted this problem, so ill just use their function
+thankfully, someone else has already uncounted this problem, so ill just use their function

 ```c#
 float near = 0.1;